GeoffSCollins/PolTools/docs/base_distribution.rst

 .. note::

     This tool requires `bedtools <https://github.com/arq5x/bedtools2>`_ to be installed.
     This tool requires hg38.fa to be downloaded to ~/GC_bioinfo/src/static.
-This can be done by running the following commands in the static directory
+This can be done by running the commands at the bottom of this page.

 ===============================